FuelLabs/fuels-ts/apps/docs/src/guide/types/vectors.md

 To pass bytecode to this function, you can make use of the `arrayify` function to convert the bytecode file contents into a `UInt8Array`, the TS compatible type for Sway's `Vec<u8>` type and pass it the function like so:

 <<< @/../../docs-snippets/src/guide/types/vector.test.ts#vector-bytecode-input-ts{ts:line-numbers}

-## Returning vectors

-Currently, returning vectors is not supported by Sway.
-If you try returning a type that is or contains a Vector, you will get a compile-time error.